futrime/lip/docs/en/commands/lip_install.md

 ### Lip Registry

-Since v0.8.0, Lip supports Lip registry, which enables you to use aliases to install teeth.
+Since v0.8.0, Lip supports Lip registry, which enables you to use aliases to install tooths.
 By default, Lip will use the registry at <https://registry.litebds.com>.
 You can also use your own registry by setting environment variable `LIP_REGISTRY` to the URL of your registry.

 ### Satisfying Requirements